compintell/Mooncake.jl/docs/src/developer_documentation/forwards_mode_design.md

 This is where the action takes place.
 Roughly speaking, derivation of a rule for signature `sig = Tuple{F, X1, X2...}` proceeds as follows:
 1. look up the optimised `Compiler.IRCode` associated to `sig`.
+1. apply a series of standardising transformations to the `IRCode`.
-2. For each statement in `IRCode`, transform it according to a set of rules (listed below) to produce a new `IRCode`.
+1. For each statement in `IRCode`, transform it according to a set of rules (listed below) to produce a new `IRCode`.
-3. Apply standard Julia optimisations to this new `IRCode` (type inference, inlining, scalar reduction of aggregates, dead code elimination, etc).
+1. Apply standard Julia optimisations to this new `IRCode` (type inference, inlining, scalar reduction of aggregates, dead code elimination, etc).
-4. Put this code inside a `Core.OpaqueClosure` in order to produce a executable object.
+1. Put this code inside a `Core.OpaqueClosure` in order to produce a executable object.
-5. Put this `Core.OpaqueClosure` inside a `DerivedFRule` object to handle various bits of bookkeeping around varargs.
+1. Put this `Core.OpaqueClosure` inside a `DerivedFRule` object to handle various bits of bookkeeping around varargs.

 In order: